Learn more about the workshops held by First Street Foundation's Research Lab.

 February 2022 Workshop

 This workshop was led by Ed Kearns, Chief Data Officer at First Street Foundation.
-Dr. Kearns presented data updates on Flood Factor Version 2.0 (with AK, HI, PR, and model updates), Future Perils (fire and heat).
+Dr. Kearns presented data updates on Flood Factor Version 2.0 (with AK, HI, PR, and model updates), and Future Perils (fire and heat).

 Research Lab members Thomas Marlow (NYU), Scott Frickel (Brown University), and James Elliott (Rice University) presented their research titled, "Future Flooding Increases Unequal Exposure Risks to Relic Industrial Pollution."
 Their research seeks to answer the following questions: